nine187/CMEECourseWork/Week1/README.md

 *Created: Week 1*

-This directory contains the scripts, data, and results from week 1.
-This README file will contain detailed information on the files in the code directory.
+This directory contains the scripts, data, and results from week 1. <br /> This README file will contain detailed information on the files in the code directory.

 ## Directory Structure:

-*Codes: This directory contains all the relevant codes in week 1.*
+*Codes: This directory contains all the relevant codes in week 1.*<br />
-*Data: Contains files holding data that could be use in the relevant script.*
+*Data: Contains files holding data that could be use in the relevant script.*<br />
-*Sandbox: This is my playground.*
+*Sandbox: This is my playground.*<br />
-*Results: Contains relevant output of the codes written in week 1.*
+*Results: Contains relevant output of the codes written in week 1.*<br />

 ### In Code you shall find: